Lecture Notes in Cosmology: Anisotropies in the Cosmic Microwave Background

 pieces of independent information and then to $\ell_{\rm max} = 2436$.

-In this Chapter we omit the superscript $S$ referring to the scalar perturbations contribution to $\Theta$, since most of the time we shall discuss of it.
-We shall only use $T$ in order to distinguish the tensor contribution.
+In this chapter, we omit the superscript $S$ referring to the scalar perturbations contribution to $\Theta$, since we focus almost exclusively on this type of perturbation.
+We shall use the $T$ superscript to distinguish the tensor contribution.